oddity-ai/oddity-rtsp/README.md

 ## ⚡ Quickstart

-Download, compile and run the RTSP server with a simple configuration file:
+Download, compile (with Cargo) and run the RTSP server with a simple configuration file:

 ```sh
 git clone git@github.com:oddity-ai/oddity-rtsp.git